lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/2_Use_public_genomic_datasets.md

     - Google hosts these datasets and provides public access to the data via as BigQuery datasets or Cloud Storage buckets.

 ### Why do this
- - USE a reference file in cloud-based analysis
+ - USE a reference file in genomic cloud-based analysis
  - SAVE time by using a reference file that is already available in the cloud (no need to upload)

 ### Key considerations